Mental Health Officer Award PgCert

 It is the responsibility of the local authority to secure the training for Mental Health Officers and therefore local authorities are centrally involved in the course design, delivery and management in order to ensure that their responsibilities under legislation are addressed and the training course remains fit for purpose.

 In the North of Scotland the local authority partners are Aberdeen City Council, Aberdeenshire Council, Highland Council, Moray Council, Orkney Islands Council, Shetland Islands Council and Comhairle nan Eilean Siar.
-Highland Council is the lead authority acting on behalf of the others and the part-time co-ordinator of the course is based there.

 This course is delivered on a distance learning basis and you will remain in employment throughout.